Minneapolis prosecutors weighing evidence in JD.com CEO case

-(Reuters) - Prosecutors are weighing whether to bring charges against Richard Liu after the Minneapolis Police Department turned over the findings of its initial investigation into accusations of rape against the JD.com (JD.O) founder, according to a statement released on Thursday by the Hennepin County Attorney’s Office.
+Sept 20 (Reuters) - Prosecutors are weighing whether to bring charges against Richard Liu after the Minneapolis Police Department turned over the findings of its initial investigation into accusations of rape against the JD.com founder, according to a statement released on Thursday by the Hennepin County Attorney’s Office.

 There will be no further comment on the matter until that decision is made, the statement said, and there is no deadline for a decision.